hirosystems/stacks-subnets/docs/getting-started.md

 The second step of a withdrawal is to call the `withdraw-nft-asset` method on the layer-1 subnet contract.
 This method requires information from the subnet to verify that the withdrawal is valid.
-We'll write a script that queries our subnet node's RPC interface for this information and then issues the layer-1 withdrawal transaction.
+We will write a script that queries our subnet node's RPC interface for this information and then issues the layer-1 withdrawal transaction.